aka Residential Service Contract

 This is a form of insurance and like all insurance policies, it has limitations.
 This is not a catch-all-get-out-of-jail-free card, for poor or deferred maintenance history or to replace items that are DOA.
 You must know the providers’ position on pre-existing conditions, or you could find yourself very unhappy. 🙁

-Home Warranties for Buyers & Sellers.
+Home Warranty for Buyers & Sellers.

 As a seller, you should evaluate your options for coverage during the listing period.
 If you sign up for a home service contract at the time you list your home for sale, it may cover certain repairs going forward.
+Confirm with the provider before making the decision to purchase!

 Do your homework!